shinjoyy/shinjoyy/README.md

 I'm passionate about technology 💻 and design 🎨
-I love learning new skills 📚 and exploring creativity ✨ Currently studying Information Communication Technology 📖 and graphic design 🎨 In my free time, I enjoy experimenting with new design tools 🛠️ Always looking for opportunities to grow and innovate 🚀
+I love learning new skills 📚 and exploring creativity ✨ Currently working on graphic design 🎨
+In my free time, I enjoy experimenting with new design tools 🛠️ Always looking for opportunities to grow and innovate 🚀